otaviomarra/lastfm_to_spotify_playlist_generator/README.md

-`export PYTHONPATH=$PYTHONPATH:$(pwd)`

-review create playlist
-finish readme
-break down into more functions add sanity check script for dq change from csvs to another more efficient storage

 # Spotify playlist generator from Lastfm

-Generate spotify playlists based on your lastfm records!
-Download your lastfm played tracks, clusterize and generate new playlists on Spotify on demand
+Generate spotify playlists based on your lastfm records.
+Recover your lastfm played tracks, clusterize them into different playlists with k-means and generate new playlists on Spotify on demand

 <br>